ucb-rit/savio-training-intro-fall-2024/intro.md

 Some [complications when submitting GPU jobs](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/running-your-jobs/submitting-jobs/#gpu-jobs):

- - `savio3_gpu` has multiple different kinds of GPUs.
+ - `savio3_gpu` has several kinds of GPUs with different capabilities.
  - You must use the `--gres=gpu:TYPE:NUMBER` syntax (`TYPE` is often but not always needed).
  - You must request multiple cores per GPU (the number varies by GPU type).
  - GPU usage is charged per CPU core and is more expensive than using a CPU.